jarrensj/rocketeers/README.md

 helps charities and helps patients get more blood this app helps people as we try to reduce shortage of blood

+this reputation of the person, person gives blood maybe that could help them be bumped up in receiving blood when they need it since they have been an active giver of blood also insurance companies see this and see, normally healthy indivudal

 ## Coin